 MELISSA BLOCK, HOST:

-From NPR News this is ALL THINGS CONSIDERED.
+This is ALL THINGS CONSIDERED from NPR News.
 I'm Melissa Block.

 AUDIE CORNISH, HOST: